-If you or your loved ones have been hurt in a car crash, motorcycle accident or public transport accident - even as a cyclist or pedestrian - you may be entitled to a range of compensation benefits.
+If you or your loved ones have been hurt in a car crash, motorbike accident or train, tram or bus accident - even as a cyclist or pedestrian - you may be entitled to a range of compensation benefits.
 Being injured in a motor vehicle accident can be a life-changing experience.
 We can help you with your legal needs so you can concentrate on getting better.

 No matter your injury, we can help

 Unfortunately, road accidents can lead to many types of injuries, both physical and psychological.
 These may include, but aren’t limited to:

 Spinal cord injuries

 Whatever your injury - you'll have your own needs.